 To address SWQB's2 and EPA's3 nutrient pollution reduction prioritization, waterbodies on the above list that are also wastewater treatment plants (WWTPs) receiving waters (current or planned) that have one or more data points that exceed the below thresholds will be listed under IR Category 5C and prioritized for further data collection and information prior to developing a TMDL.
-Additional data collection and analysis are on-going to propose specific assessment thresholds for these river reaches in subsequent listing methodologies.
+Additional data collection and analysis are ongoing to propose specific assessment thresholds for these river reaches in subsequent listing methodologies.
+SWQB is currently undertaking a probabilistic data collection effort and subsequent NSTEPs analysis in the Rio Grande, which is anticipated to result in proposed thresholds for one or more sections of the Rio Grande in New Mexico.
 In a semi-arid hydrologic setting such as New Mexico, some perennial streams naturally have very shallow or low flow.
 If this flow pattern is truly natural (i.e., there are no upstream diversions, etc.), the influence of extreme low flow and resultant higher water temperature or higher amount of organic matter on nutrient levels and dynamics should be considered on a case-by-case basis to determine if the below nutrient thresholds are applicable.
 Similarly, site-specific approaches to determining nutrient impairment may be warranted in effluent-dominated systems, based on the receiving waterbody's ability to assimilate nutrients and achieve reference or near reference condition.
 Any resultant nutrient impairment in these systems will also be listed under IR category 5C and prioritized for further data collection and information prior to developing a TMDL.